duparq/hwa/README.md

 HWA: HardWare Advanced
 ======================

-HWA is essentially a set of C definitions designed for bare metal hardware programming with a pleasant generic style.
+HWA is essentially a set of C definitions designed for bare metal programming of hardware with a generic, pleasant style.

 To give you an idea, the following code blinks a LED connected to an STM32F103RBT6 using Systick interrupts and sleeping mode: